-BuildERS is a newly funded H2020 project aiming to strengthen societal resilience, including the most vulnerable groups, against natural and man-made hazards.
+BuildERS is a EU-funded Horizon 2020 project aiming to strengthen societal resilience, including the most vulnerable groups, against natural and man-made hazards.
 Technology, trust networks, institutional and community capabilities are in the focus of the research.

 Globally, the amount and the frequency of geophysical and climate disasters are raising rapidly and posing challenges on communities and individuals.
 Beyond these, other factors such as population growth, urbanization processes, inadequate land use, lack of prevention measures and inappropriate governance systems for post-disaster emergency, and new types of threats such as terrorism and cyber security, seriously increase the risk of human exposure to hazards.